There's a scarcity of decent 18" wheel single speed bikes available, but we've tracked down the best availableRead More

 As a guide, you should be able to get a decent new bike for around the £350 mark (less if you're buying during sales / Black Friday).
 However, the more you spend, the better the quality of the bike, and you can spend several thousand pounds on specialist mountain bikes and road bikes if you really want to.

 Having done it ourselves countless times, another great option that we recommend is buying a decent bike second hand rather than a cheap new one.
+With a bit of hunting around you should get a good bike for well under £200.

 What type of bike does a 10 year old boy need?